randriu/synthesis/README.md

 # PAYNT

 PAYNT (Probabilistic progrAm sYNThesizer) is a tool for the automated synthesis of probabilistic programs.
-PAYNT takes a program with holes (a so-called sketch) and a PCTL specification (see below for more information), and outputs a concrete hole assignment that yields a satisfying program, if such an assignment exists.
+PAYNT takes a program with holes (a so-called sketch) and a PCTL specification, and outputs a concrete hole assignment that yields a satisfying program, if such an assignment exists.
 Internally, PAYNT interprets the incomplete probabilistic program as a family of Markov chains and uses state-of-the-art synthesis methods on top of the model checker [Storm](https://github.com/moves-rwth/storm) to identify satisfying realization.
-PAYNT is implemented in python and uses [Stormpy](https://github.com/moves-rwth/stormpy), python bindings for Storm.
+PAYNT is implemented in Python and uses [Stormpy](https://github.com/moves-rwth/stormpy), Python bindings for Storm.
 This repository contains the source code of PAYNT along with adaptations for Storm and Stormpy, prerequisites for PAYNT.
 PAYNT is hosted on [github](https://github.com/randriu/synthesis).

 PAYNT is described in
 - [1] PAYNT: A Tool for Inductive Synthesis of Probabilistic Programs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen and Simon Stupinsky